 - a.
-Describe the proposed Design-Build Team for both design and construction portions of the Project, including team members, the organization, and the responsibility of each Team member.
-Include a visual element that shows the relationships within the Design-Build Team. - b.
+Describe the proposed Design-Build Team for both design and construction portions of the Project, including team members, the organization, and the roles and responsibility of each Team member.
+If necessary, include a visual element that shows the relationships within the Design-Build Team only to provide clarity. - b.
 Provide abbreviated resumes of the key individuals working as the Design-Build Team along with three references for each individual.
 At a minimum, identify the corporate executive dedicated to the Project, the dedicated Design-Build manager, design manager, project manager, superintendent, and the cost estimator.